awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-create-sample-db.md

 1. Create tables\.

-   Copy and run the following create table statements to create tables in the `dev` database\.
+   Individually copy and run the following create table statements to create tables in the `dev` database\.
 For more information about the syntax, see [CREATE TABLE](https://docs.aws.amazon.com/redshift/latest/dg/r_CREATE_TABLE_NEW.html) in the *Amazon Redshift Database Developer Guide*\.

    ```
    create table users(